 I’m tempted to say the main benefit of choosing either of these last two approaches is that the investment professionals you’d be partnering with have access to more sophisticated investment approaches (i.e., value, momentum) designed to better meet your goals—whether that’s pursuing market-beating returns or gaining more downside protections.

-That is a valid reason to go with either approach, but what’s even more valuable is having someone to walk with you through the investing journey.
+That is a valid reason to go with either approach, but what’s at least equally valuable is having someone to walk with you through the investing journey.
 The greatest risk to your success as an investor is getting in your own way.
 Reading articles in the newsletter you subscribe to or talking with your investment advisor can be a very helpful form of accountability, encouragement, and education.

 As the Bible says, “Plans succeed through good counsel.” – Proverbs 20:18